Skip to main content

 • SUPABASE_SERVICE_ROLE_KEY: The service role key for server-side operations.
 Never expose this key to the frontend.

-AI & Realtime Sync (Optional)
+AI, Guest Mode, and Realtime Sync (Optional)

 • VITE_SUPABASE_URL: Same as SUPABASE_URL, required by the Supabase client in the browser.